SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 Each API has a machine-readable specification.
 More than one, in fact.
 To incorporate such an API into a CAP project, such a specification is needed.

-👉 In the [API overview](https://api.sap.com/api/API_BUSINESS_PARTNER/overview), select the "API Specification" from the "API Resources" section, and download the EDMX specification to a download directory on your local machine.
+👉 In the API's [Overview](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) section, select the "API Specification" from the "API Resources" area, and download the EDMX specification to a directory on your local machine.
 The file should be called `API_BUSINESS_PARTNER.edmx`.

 > You need to be logged on to the SAP Business Accelerator Hub to download specifications.